nonpartisan09/class_scheduler/README.md

 Scheduling:
 - `classes`: index page for students to search for class sessions
 - `classes/:id`: detail / signup page for a class session
-- `schedule`: edit page for volunteers to create/edit schedules
+- `schedule`: show/edit page for volunteers to create/edit schedules

 ## Models